MrJuneJune/chitchat_tiny_url/README.md

        CREATE DATABSE tiny_url; // this one is not neccessary since no prod

-1. Install gems, rake, and annotate
+1. Install gems, rake migrations, annotate models if you want to read, yarn installs for webpack

         bundle
         rake db:migrate
         annoatate
+        yarn install --check-files

 1. Launch the server with `rails s`